Victoria’s Secret Angel Alexina Graham Flaunts Cleavage In Plunging Sheer Bodysuit On Instagram

 Alexina’s Instagram account is full of breathtaking snaps similar to her most recent upload, as well as several glimpses of her work with the lingerie brand Victoria’s Secret.

 Earlier this year, the stunner earned her wings after walking in the line’s annual fashion show in 2017 and 2018, officially making her a Victoria’s Secret Angel — and the first redheaded one, at that.
-Alexina wasn’t the only new addition to the Victoria’s Secret Angels — Barbara Palvin, Leomie Anderson and Grace Elizabeth also earned the title.
+Alexina wasn’t the only new addition to the Victoria’s Secret Angels — Barbara Palvin, Leomie Anderson, and Grace Elizabeth also earned the title.

 View this post on Instagram